 Despite the mountains and waterfalls around Interlaken, there are not many caves to explore here.
-There’s no question the St. Beatus Caves in Switzerland are one of the biggest attractions in the region around Interlaken.
+St. Beatus Caves in Interlaken are without a doubt one of the most popular attractions around Interlaken region.

 St. Beatus Caves in Beatenberg also offers a gorgeous view of Lake Thun, one of Switzerland’s most beautiful lakes.

 Located in the Niederhorn mountain massif, St. Beatus Caves offer an amazing inside experience.
 Inside, you will see stunning and unique limestone formations.
 Visitors can also explore the many underground passages and chambers, each with its own unique beauty.
 In 2019, St. Beatus Cave introduced brand-new lighting.
 It’s a well-lit, 1-kilometer path where you can see water in different forms.